 At this juncture in the story, we need to look into Angostura’s ownership, which became incredibly starting in the 1970s.
 I shall tease things apart at a high level, but make no claims that what follows is legally precise.

 Between 1875 and 1973, Angostura went through a number of ownership changes.
-Much of the time it owned at least partially by the Siegert family.
+Much of the time it was owned at least partially by the Siegert family.
 However, for a brief spell in 1958 the Trinidad government owned Angostura. [v] This was to prevent its takeover by a Canadian businessman intending to move the company to tax-free Bermuda.
 Angostura was shortly thereafter sold back to the Siegert family.

 Big changes came in 1973 when Bacardi came knocking to expand their export markets and gain additional distilling capacity.[vi]
 Angostura was in a position to help out, and improve its own prospects at the same time.
 A deal was put together, comprised of two main elements: